 Local government funding and financing

-The Productivity Commission has completed its inquiry into local government funding and financing and presented its final report and recommendations to Government.
+The Productivity Commission completed its inquiry into local government funding and financing and presented its final report and recommendations to Government.

 The Commission received and considered 270 submissions, held more than 75 face-to-face meetings with individuals, government and non-government organisations and firms throughout New Zealand, carried out five case studies, commissioned research and conducted in-depth analysis.
-Our final report presents 78 findings and 44 recommendations.

 What did the inquiry find?